CalculatedContent/ww-phys_theory/Jinout_n_X_kd/README.md

-### Colab Notebooks for  input output Jacobian, shaped by nk x d
+### Colab Notebooks for  input output Jacobian, shaped by n X kd

+(Also jut called Jacobian in other folders)

 - n:  number of test (or training) data ppints
 - k:  number of output classes